Maureen O'Connor (California politician): Political career

-O'Connor lives in San Diego.
+In 2000, during the 2000–2001 California electricity crisis, she joined consumer activists like Ralph Nader in decrying the notoriously destructive effects of utility deregulation on California.

-In 1987 she was the first Mayor of San Diego to march in the Gay Pride Parade alongside the mother of an AIDS patient.
+In 1987, she was the first mayor of San Diego to march in the San Diego Pride Parade, alongside the mother of an AIDS patient.
 She was fulfilling a campaign promise to the LGBT community.
 She was cheered and booed.
 She said she was not condoning or condemning anyone, just showing support.